NabilSNaS/DaST/README.md

 (2) The attack success rate shown during training is an estimate.
 For proper evaluation, run evaluation.py to evaluate the performance of trained model.

-(3) If adapting DaST to other datasets (like CIFAR-10),add a CIFAR-10's model as the original_net and load the dataset.
+(3) If adapting DaST to other datasets (like CIFAR-10), add a CIFAR-10's model as the original_net and load the dataset.
 Note that the generator output must be resized from [28x28] to [32x32].

 (4) Key hyperparameters:

-- alpha: weight for label-control loss
+- alpha: Controls the weight of label-control loss in (9) of the original paper.

-- beta: attack type (0 = DaST-L, >0 = DaST-P)
+- beta: Determines the attack scenario.
+If the 'beta' is 0, the attack scenario is DaST-L, if the 'beta' is not 0 (>0), the attack scenario is DaST-P.

-- G_type: architecture switch for the generator **Note:** It is hard to say which type is better, you can try to use them in your own dataset.
+- G_type: There are two types of generator architecture, switch by 'G_type **Note:** It is hard to say which type is better, can try to use them in your own dataset.
 Because of the multi-branch architecture of the generator, the 'batchsize' is best divisible by the number of categories.

 (5) Training instability has been observed on CIFAR-10 despite fixed seeds.
-Check logs for details; performance may vary (The first example is failed, the training is collapsed.
+Check logs for details.
+Performance may vary (The first example is failed, the training is collapsed.
 The second example is better, the attack success rate increases to 80% after 50 epochs in DaST-P. )

 # Citation: